-The training program is an integrated one, primarily utilizing the resources of University-affiliated teaching hospitals and one freestanding high volume clinical laboratory (Center for Laboratory Medicine, “CLM”).
+The training program is an integrated one, primarily utilizing the resources of University-affiliated teaching hospitals and a freestanding high volume clinical laboratory.

 Buffalo General Medical Center, Millard Fillmore Suburban Hospital, Oishei Children’s Hospital, and the Center for Laboratory Medicine are part of the Kaleida Health System, the largest health care provider in Western New York.
 The other affiliated hospitals are the Roswell Park Comprehensive Cancer Center, the Erie County Medical Center and the Veterans Administration Western New York Health System.
 The value of this integrated approach is in providing an extensive, varied and balanced experience that meets the individual and collective needs of its trainees.
 The strengths of the various laboratories are utilized to provide for the needs of the trainee.

 Among the University-affiliated hospitals, the Buffalo General Medical Center and the Roswell Park Comprehensive Cancer Center currently form the "core" of the anatomic pathology program.
 These institutions, located across the street from each other, offer a very broad and extensive spectrum of patient material that meets most of the program's educational needs in anatomic pathology.